Torx: Sizing

 Torx head sizes are described using the capital letter "T" followed by a number ranging from T1 to T100.
-But some manufacturers and resellers head sizes are also abbreviated using "TX" or "Tx" in front of the number.
-A smaller number corresponds to a smaller point-to-point dimension of the screw head (diameter of circle circumscribed on the cross-section of the tip of the screw driver).
+Some manufacturers and resellers head sizes are also described using "TX" or "Tx" in front of the number.
+A smaller number corresponds to a smaller point-to-point dimension of the screw head (diameter of the circle containing everything in the cross-section of the driver's tip; longest distance between two opposite points on the tip).
 Common sizes include T10, T15, and T25, while T35 and T47 tend to see specialized use.
 Only the proper driver can drive a specific head size without risk of damaging the driver or screw.
 The same series of Torx drivers is used to drive SAE, metric and other thread system fasteners, reducing the number of bit sizes required.

 The "external" variants of Torx head sizes (see below) are described using the capital letter "E" followed by a number ranging from E4 to E44.
 The "E" numbers are different from the "T" numbers of the same size: for example, an E4 Torx socket fits a T20 head.

 Variants

-Although the brand "Torx" generally refers to the standard 6-star-driver or -socket, there are many variations to the original design, including a number made and/or licensed by Torx.
+Although the brand "Torx" generally refers to the standard 6-star-driver or -socket, there are many variations to the original design, including a number made or licensed by Torx.
 Other tool manufacturers have been producing 8-, 10- and 12-point star drivers and sockets for many decades.
 The Torx brand is often used universally to describe these and other star driver variations.

 Security Torx

-A version known as Security Torx, Tamper-Resistant Torx (often shortened to Torx TR) or pin-in Torx contains a post in the center of the head that prevents a standard Torx driver (or a straight screwdriver) from being inserted.
+A version known as Security Torx, Tamper-Resistant Torx (often shortened to Torx TR) or pin-in Torx contains a post in the center of the head that prevents a standard Torx driver from being inserted.
+However, the pin allows a smaller flat head screw driver to be used successfully between two adjacent lobes.

 Security Torx has its own set of variations, and many other variations of Torx drives are available in Security or TR versions.
-These include 5- and 7-lobed TR heads.
+These include five- and seven-lobed TR heads.

 Torx Paralobe

-Torx Paralobe is a further developed Torx Drive System with 6% longer Flanks which results in a 20% higher applicable torque.
+Torx Paralobe is a further developed Torx Drive System with 6% longer flanks which results in a 20% higher applicable torque.